 Albert Einstein once said that “compound interest is the most powerful force in the universe”.
 Probably.
 Who knows.
 The renowned physicist is attributed with saying all sorts of things.
 But wherever that quote comes from, it’s not wrong.
 In this article, I hope to explain to you that understanding the time value of money and how compound interest affects you personally is the single most important concept you will ever learn.

 The TL;DR version goes something like this.
 Money now is good.
 It can buy gelato, tickets to gigs, trendy clothing (not birkenstocks), holidays or heaven-forbid, smashed avo on mixed grain, gluten-free, taste-free, fun-free bread.
 But money later is better.
-It’s worth more, and if invested right, it’s worth a lot more.
+If left alone, stashed under the bed, it’s worth less than money today because of a pesky little phenomenon called inflation (which we look at in Economics 101).
+But if invested right, money later is worth a lot more than money today.

 We’re taught how to calculate compound interest in school, but it’s never explained to us just how valuable it can be.
 The best way to explain it is with an example.
 Imagine you deposited $1,000 into a bank account, which paid you interest at a rate of 5% per year.
 After one year, you’d have $1,050 (having earned $50 in interest).
 If the interest is compounded (interest on interest), then during the second year, you multiply your interest rate by this new figure of $1,050, instead of the original $1,000 figure you first deposited (which is what you would do if you were earning simple interest).
 The table below sets out example interest calculations for both simple and compound interest if you’d invested $1,000 at a rate of 5% for 10 years: